ylorenzana/node-todo-api/README.md

 # node-todo-api
-An node.js-based API for To Do list applications
+A node.js-based API for To Do list applications